diamondrod/kdbplus/README.md

 ### Type Mapping

-All types are expressed as `K` struct which is quite similar to the `K` struct of `api` module but its structure is optimized for IPC usage and for convenience to interact with.
+All types are expressed as `K` struct which is quite similar to the `K` struct of `api` module but its structure is optimized for IPC usage and for the convenience to interact with.
 The table below shows the input types of each q type which is used to construct `K` object.
 Note that the input type can be different from the inner type.
 For example, timestamp has an input type of `chrono::DateTime<Utc>` but the inner type is `i64` denoting an elapsed time in nanoseconds since `2000.01.01D00:00:00`.